BioDAS/biodas.github.io/wiki/Spec_Review.md

 to entire chromosomes.
-For others, entry points may be a series of contigs, proteins or structures. <font color="red"> Consensus at the moment is that each coordinate system should specify an exact version e.g. a specific assembly or release.</font>
+For others, entry points may be a series of contigs, proteins or structures. <font color="red"> Consensus at the moment is that each coordinate system should specify an exact version e.g. a specific assembly or release and not a general human coordinate system and sub versions of it.</font>

 The entry points describe the top level items on the co-ordinate system.
 <font color="red">remove this section on subsequence?It is possible for